Skip to main content

 • Windows Subsystem for Linux (WSL): dfx does not natively support Windows operating systems.
 To use dfx locally on a Windows machine, you can install the Windows Subsystem for Linux.
 Since this workflow isn't the primary development testing environment that dfx is designed for, there may be bugs or errors when using dfx on WSL.
 Learn more about common WSL errors and troubleshooting.

 • Gitpod: Gitpod is an open-source cloud-based development environment that can be used to develop in the web browser without downloading tools or dependencies to your local machine.
-Gitpod can be used for long-term projects, as it does not use a temporary resource allocation system such as the Motoko Playground.
+Gitpod can be used for long-term projects, as it does not use a temporary resource allocation system such as the playground.
 Smart contract projects can be developed using Gitpod by spawning a new Gitpod workspace and configuring it to download and install dfx.
 The Hello, world!
 Gitpod example can be used to learn more about Gitpod configuration.

 • GitHub Codespaces: GitHub Codespaces is a proprietary cloud-based environment similar to Gitpod that can be used to develop smart contracts from within a web browser.
 To develop smart contracts, you can deploy a new codespace environment and download dfx.
 The Hello, world!
 GitHub Codespaces example can be used to learn more about using codespaces.